hossein-zare/react-native-chunk-upload/README.md

 # React Native Chunk Upload
 ![React-Native-Chunk-Upload](https://raw.githubusercontent.com/hossein-zare/react-native-chunk-upload/master/assets/presentation.png)
 A package to bring **Chunked File Upload** into **React Native**.
-Split a large file into multiple smaller pieces then upload them without worrying too much about disconnection, even if it happens **React Native Chunk Upload** will upload only the failed chunk not the whole file!
+Split a large file into multiple smaller pieces then upload them without worrying about disconnection, even if it happens **React Native Chunk Upload** will upload only the failed chunk not the whole file!

 ## Dependencies
 ⚠ Make sure the following packages are installed.